 1/2 tsp fresh ground pepper, or to taste

-1 cup Bel’Olio Extra Light Olive Oil (Use this light olive oil, available at Costco; other olive oils are too strong in taste.)
+1 cup Bel’Olio Extra Light Olive Oil (I prefer this light olive oil, available at Costco; other olive oils are strong in taste.)

 - Peel and cut garlic cloves in half; place in a dry 11-cup, or larger, food processor; chop garlic, stopping machine twice to scrape down sides.
 IF you are making two recipes, chop the garlic for both at once; set half aside.
 (If you don’t have a food processor, may chop cloves fine with a sharp knife; may also use a Vita Mix or blender to make dressing.)

-- Add vinegar, mustard, herbs, sugar, salt, and pepper to the garlic.
+- Add vinegar, herbs, sugar, salt, pepper, and mustard to the garlic.

 - Turn on processor; leave running.

-- Fill the feeder with oil.
-(The feeder is the plunger that fits in the top of the food processor; it has a small whole in the bottom of it; this allows the oil to drip into vinegar mixture slowly, thus emulsifying the dressing.)
+Fill the feeder with oil.
+(The feeder is the plunger that fits in the top of the food processor; it has a small hole in the bottom of it; this allows the oil to drip into vinegar mixture slowly, thus emulsifying the dressing; see photo.)
 Use all the oil in this manner.
 If you are using a blender, be sure to add oil very slowly, blending as you go to emulsify dressing.